 My dog is well housetrained.
 Will attending Daycare mess up housebreaking routines?

 Definitely not!
 We take housetraining seriously and will do our best to air your dog regularly and provide 24 hour access to our spacious outdoor yard so when your dog needs to ‘go’, he can!
 If he makes a mistake while indoors, we will gently show him where to relieve himself in more appropriate spot by taking him outside for a few minutes.

 Do the dogs ever get into fights?

-Our staff are specially trained to watch for body language, sounds, and behavior cues, often resolving a situation before it escalates into anything more than posturing.
-Because we provide constant supervision, we can often redirect undesirable behavior.
+Our staff are specially trained to watch for body language, sounds, and behaviour cues, often resolving a situation before it escalates into anything more than posturing.
+Because we provide constant supervision, we can often redirect undesirable behaviour.
 However, occasionally an altercation will occur but it’s broken up as quickly as possible and both dogs are checked over thoroughly.
 We know our clients well here at Sublime Cat N’ Canine and we are extremely careful to match dogs with others that they get along well with.

 Will my dog get injured when attending Daycare?

 Probably not.
 We do our very best to keep your dog safe and happy while in our care and it’s not likely that your dog will get injured.
 However, dogs play with their teeth and paws and play is not without some risk.
 Most common injuries are scratches and small cuts.
 We carefully sort dogs by size, temperament, and style of play.
 We get to know your dog and his preferences.
 Dogs that are new to the facility are introduced slowly, and are watched carefully.